WillisTowersWatson/AFD/README.md

 * Global AFD spoofs bypass IP restrictions and can overwhelm the Web App using AFD Health Probes
 * Non-obvious code changes need to be made to mitigate the above.

-### Suggestions
+### Suggestions @Microsoft

-* Extend Health Probe to include X-Forwarded-Host header set to AFD front-end -- access can then follow standard happy path access pattern
+* Extend the Health Probe process to include an X-Forwarded-Host header set to AFD front-end
+  * Access can then follow standard happy path access pattern
-* Add AllowedForwarded* to Web App to reject access to the Web App **before** hitting it
+* Include Forwarded header processing in the BLADE to reject access to the Web App **before** hitting it
+* The Host Filtering middleware for .Net Core rejects access on unrecognised Hosts, however, this isn't re-applied after Forwarded Hosts filtering and there's no option for Forwarded Hosts to reject any hosts not in AllowHosts (via a 400 response for example).
+Another approach might be:
+  * Apply Forwarded Hosts middleware BEFORE Hosts Filtering
+  * Unrecognised Forwarded hosts can then be rejected by the standard Hosts Filtering logic
-* Ensure all X-Forwarded-* headers are striped by AFD (assuming this isn't done already) before injecting its own -- to stop spoofing via AFD
+* Ensure all X-Forwarded-* headers are striped by AFD before injecting its own -- to stop spoofing via AFD
+  * TO DO: Check to see if this is done today
+* Is there a need for a more secure exchange between AFD and back-end services?
+  * Currently we rely solely on the X-Forwarded-Host header.
+Is there an opportunity for secret/cert exchange between these services akin to Managed Identities?

+## Resolved Issues

+Sometimes some magic happens and what you thought was an issue automagically (technical term) resolves itself.

+Examples of these can be found [here](readme\Old%20Issues.md).

 ## Azure DevOps builds